 Latest CATADA Publication

-This AT Act Data Brief is a national summary of State Assistive Technology Programs’ FY 2013 data.
-The brief contains 5-year trend data for core activities and highlights AT program success stories.
+This AT Act Data Brief is a national summary of State Assistive Technology Programs’ FY 2014 data.
+It describes what various AT programs do and highlights AT program success stories.

 Click here to get an accessbile PDF version.